plokko/querable-resource/README.md

 Supports Laravel 5.5 Resources.
 ## Installation
-Install it throught composer `composer require plokko\querable-resource`
+Install it throught composer `composer require plokko/querable-resource`

 ## Quick start
 First of all you need to extend the `Plokko\QuerableResource\QuerableResource` class implementing the *getQuery* method that returns the base query: